OctavioPinoRosas/liat_demo_robot/README.md

 | LT | if the arm has 6dof, this moves the end-effector in a positive direction along its own ‘y’ axis
 | Logitech | if torqued on, holding for 3 seconds will torque off the robot; if torqued off, tapping the button will torque on the robot

+**Note:**

-Note: To move the arm robotic hold down the LB button always.
+To move the arm robotic hold down the LB button always.

+If when you move the joysticks the robotic arm't move, push back (Sleep) first.

+After to push the button D-pad Left/ D-pad right to move the arm to a established position or trajectory, push Star (Home) or Back(Sleep) to unlock the arm and move normaly.
+To configure correctly the buttons check the section "Customize launches files and other settings".

 - **Hunter robot button map**